 Although side-effects are uncommon, they occur in some people.
 The most common side-effects are slight drowsiness, headaches and dizziness.
 If you are prescribed an alpha-blocker, read the leaflet that comes with the medicine packet for a full list of possible side-effects and cautions.

 5-alpha reductase inhibitor medicines.
 These are alternatives to alpha-blockers.
 There are two: finasteride and dutasteride.
 These work by blocking the conversion of the hormone testosterone to dihydrotestosterone in the prostate.
-They do this by blocking an enzyme (chemical) called 5-alpha-reductase.
+They do this by blocking a chemical (an enzyme) called 5-alpha-reductase.
 Dihydrotestosterone is partly responsible for making the prostate enlarge.
 Therefore, a reduced amount of dihydrotestosterone in the prostate causes it to shrink.
 These medicines have been shown in studies to improve prostate symptoms, reduce the risk of complications and also reduce the need for surgery.
 It can take up to six months for you to notice any effect from these medicines, as it takes time for the prostate gradually to shrink.

 It is unusual to have side-effects with 5-alpha reductase inhibitor medicines.
 However, between 1 in 10 and 1 in 100 men may have impotence and reduced sex drive; these side-effects are usually reversible but may continue after the medication is stopped.
 (Again, read the leaflet in the medicine packet for a full list of possible side-effects.)

 Which medicine is chosen?
 The severity of symptoms is not always related to the size of the prostate.
 A small or large enlargement may cause mild or severe symptoms.
 An alpha-blocker may help, whatever the size of the prostate, as it works by relaxing muscle fibres.
 Finasteride or dutasteride tend to work best if you have a larger prostate which has more tissue to shrink.
 Your doctor will advise which medicine may be best in your circumstances.
 Also, if you develop a problem or side-effect with one type of medicine, then another may be an option.